alexed1/LightningFlowComponents/flow_action_components/SendBetterEmail/README.md

 ## Installation Instructions ##

 1. Install/update [Flow Base Components](https://unofficialsf.com/introducing-flowbasecomponents "Flow Base Components").
 This is a firm pre-requisite.
-2. Install the latest package found at [Send Rich Email (Send HTML Email Action)](https://unofficialsf.com/send-rich-email-with-the-new-sendhtmlemail-action/).
+2. Install the latest package found at [Send Rich Email (Send Better Email Action)](https://unofficialsf.com/send-rich-email-with-the-new-sendhtmlemail-action/).

-# Send HTML Email Flow Action
+# Send Better Email Flow Action

 Flow provides a built-in Send Email action but it’s something of an underachiever.
-The sendHTMLEmail action uses the power of Apex and Flow Actions, easily installed and used from within Flow Builder.
-MVP Jeremiah Dohn pioneered this space several years back with his well received HTML Email Flow action.
+The sendBetterEmail action uses the power of Apex and Flow Actions, easily installed and used from within Flow Builder.
+MVP Jeremiah Dohn pioneered this space several years back with his well received Better Email Flow action.
 The version here is similar and adds a several of additional capabilities.

 This improved email flow action supports:

-- Rich, HTML email bodies that can use all of the capabilities of Flow’s Text Templates, including Bold, Italics, Underline, Bullets and Numbers, Left/Center/Right justification, URLs, images, fonts, and text size
+- Rich, Better email bodies that can use all of the capabilities of Flow’s Text Templates, including Bold, Italics, Underline, Bullets and Numbers, Left/Center/Right justification, URLs, images, fonts, and text size
 - Email Templates (both Classic and Lightning) with field merge and letterheads.
 - Any combination of the following, for To, CC, and BCC: